hashkrish/se2001-notes/question_papers/23t1/oppe2/set_1.md

 ---

-<div style="page-break-after: always;"></div>

 ## Problem 6 (AWK)

-Write an AWK script to print average and sample standard of deviation of the energy values for _energy1_, _energy2_ and _total energy_ respectively in the format `mean+/-SD` provided in the sample output.
+Write an AWK script to print average and sample standard of deviation of the energy values for `energy1`, `energy2` and `total energy` respectively in the format `mean+/-SD` provided in the sample output.

 Hint: The sample standard of deviation formula is,
 $$ s = \sqrt{\frac{1}{N-1} \sum\_{i=1}^N (x_i - \overline{x})^2} $$